Artists master color using the artist color wheel. Color is wonderful!

 For example: We can get different greens by using various blue colors.

-Mixing Phthalo Blue and yellow makes bright greens.
+Phthalo Blue and yellow make bright greens.
 Ultramarine Blue and yellow create more subdued greens.
-That's because Ultramarine

 Different amounts of yellow or green will give us many variations of the yellow-green.